 Adding citations and references is essential for students for their academic projects.
 Failing to add relevant references can not only lead to a deduction of marks but might even result in the project being rejected by the teacher.
 Furthermore, it can be difficult to keep up with different types of referencing styles to meet the criteria set by your teachers.
 Fortunately, Microsoft Word makes it quite easy to add citations and references to your Word documents.

 The References tab in MS Word provides a comprehensive set of features for adding citations and references.
-The below guide will help you to add references in your Word documents, using MS Word 2013 and older versions.
+The below guide will help you to add references in your Word documents, using Microsoft Word and older versions.

 Step 1: To create a reference, head over to the References tab in MS Word and select a referencing style.
 By default Microsoft Word provides a variety of referencing styles, including the most commonly used styles like the Chicago and Harvard style of referencing.

 Step 2: To add a citation click Insert Citation and select Add New Source.

 Step 3: This will open a dialog box where you can select a source type and add relevant details.
 The available source types include Book, Book Section, Journal Article, Article in a Periodical, Conference Proceedings, Report.

 Step 4: Once your reference has been created, go to Insert Citation and select it to add it as an inline reference.

 Editing Your Citations and References in Microsoft Word